SD2E/demo-mailbot-reactor/README.md

 ```
 make container       # Uses abaco-deploy -R to test building the container
+make container-py3   # Uses Dockerfile.py3 to build the container
-make tests-local     # Exercise the Reactor without necessarily running it
+make tests-local     # Exercise the Reactor image necessarily running it
-make tests-reactor   # Simulate the Reactor running in the TACC.cloud
+make tests-reactor   # Simulate running the Reactor image on the TACC.cloud
-make tests-deployed  # Deploy this Reactor and send it a test message
+make tests-deployed  # Deploy the Reactor and send it a test message
 make clean           # Remove cache residue from testing
 ```